eallrich/checkniner/README.md

 + A Sentry DSN (`SENTRY_DSN`)
 + A string to be prefixed onto some exported static files (`EXPORT_PREFIX`)

+An optional fourth parameter is the name of the host user under whose account the application is run.
+Example names include 'staging' and 'checkniner\_prod'.
+This name is also used for PostgreSQL configuration as both the postgres DB user & the DB name.

 If the scripts aren't used, there are several additional variables the user must specify.
 All these configuration options are covered in the Environment Variables section.